 Miya Ando's paintings, sculptures, and installation artworks have been the subject of solo exhibitions at Asia Society Texas, Houston; The Noguchi Museum, New York; Savannah College of Art and Design Museum of Art, Savannah; the Nassau County Museum of Art, New York; and the American University Museum, Washington, DC.
 A large public installation titled Flower Atlas is on display in the Winter Garden in New York’s Brookfield Place through September 14, 2023.

-Her work has also been included in recent group exhibitions at The Crystal Bridges Museum of American Art, Bentonville; Los Angeles County Museum of Art; The Haus Der Kunst, Munich; The Bronx Museum; and The Queens Museum of Art, New York.
+Work by Ando (b.
+1973, Los Angeles) has also been included in group exhibitions at the Crystal Bridges Museum of American Art, Bentonville, Arkansas; Los Angeles County Museum of Art; the Haus Der Kunst, Munich; and the Bronx Museum and Queens Museum, New York.

-Ando’s work is included in the public collections of the Los Angeles County Museum of Art; The Nassau County Museum; The Corning Museum of Glass; The Detroit Institute of Arts; The Luft Museum; Scottsdale Museum of Contemporary Art; The Santa Barbara Museum of Art; The Museum of Art and History; among other public institutions as well as in numerous private collections.
+Ando’s work is included in the public collections of the Los Angeles County Museum of Art; the Nassau County Museum of Art; the Corning Museum of Glass; the Detroit Institute of Arts; The Luft Museum; Scottsdale Museum of Contemporary Art, Arizona; the Santa Barbara Museum of Art; The Museum of Art and History; among other public institutions as well as in numerous private collections.

 Ando has been the recipient of several grants and awards including the Pollock-Krasner Foundation Grant Award, and has produced numerous public commissions, most notably a thirty-foot-tall sculpture built from World Trade Center steel installed in Olympic Park in London to mark the ten-year anniversary of 9/11, for which she was nominated for a DARC Award in Best Light Art Installation.
 Ando was also commissioned to create artwork for the historic Philip Johnson Glass House, New Canaan, CT.